-To request relief for a late election when the above requirements are not met, the corporation generally must request a private letter ruling and pay a user fee in accordance with Rev. Proc.
-2008-1, 2008-1 I.R.B.
+To request relief for a late election when the above requirements aren't met, the corporation generally must request a private letter ruling and pay a user fee in accordance with Rev. Proc.
+2017-1, 2017-1 I.R.B.
 1 (or its successor).
-However, the ruling and user fee requirements may not apply if relief is available under the following revenue procedures.